White Croats: Middle Ages

 To the upper accounts by the historians were related the Vladimir the Great's conquest of the Cherven Cities in 981, and Annales Hildesheimenses note that Vladimir threatened to attack the Duke of Poland, Bolesław I the Brave (992 to 1025), in 992.
 Polish chronicler Wincenty Kadłubek in his Chronica Polonorum (12–13th century) recounted that Bolesław I the Brave conquered some "Hunnos seu Hungaros, Cravatios et Mardos, gentem validam, suo mancipavit imperio".
-The occurrence of the Croatian name together with the Hungarians and Pechenegs and not Moravians and Bohemians, and the fact during the period of Bolesław I the Brave the Polish realm expanded to the territory later-known as Western and Eastern Galicia, indicates that the mentioned Croats most probably lived on the territory of Carpathians.
+The occurrence of the Croatian name together with the Hungarians and Pechenegs and not Moravians and Bohemians, and the fact that during the period of Bolesław I the Brave the Polish realm expanded to the territory later-known as Western and Eastern Galicia, indicates that the mentioned Croats most probably lived on the territory of the Carpathians.

-In the Hebrew book Josippon (10th century) are listed four Slavic ethnic names from Venice to Saxony; Mwr.wh (Moravians), Krw.tj (Croats), Swrbjn (Sorbs), Lwcnj (Lučané or Lusatians), and also an East-West trade route Lwwmn (Lendians), Kr.
-Kr (Krakow), and Bzjm/Bwjmjn (Bohemians).
-Since the Croats are placed between Moravians and Serbs it identified the Croatian realm with the Duchy of Bohemia, arguably also on Vistula.
+In the Hebrew book Josippon (10th century) are listed four Slavic ethnic names which are usually interpreted to be spreading from Venice to Saxony, Mwr.wh (Moravians), Krw.tj (Croats), Swrbjn (Sorbs), Lwcnj (Lučané or Lusatians), and also a Slavic east–west trade route Lwwmn (Lendians/Lechites), Kr.
+Kr (Krakow), and Bzjm/Bwjmjn (Bohemia), while K. T. Witczak considers that the first series of names is related to the Balkan Moravians, Croats, Serbs and Zachlumians.

 Borders of Duchy of Bohemia and Slavník dynasty under Boleslaus I and Boleslaus II of Přemyslid dynasty in the 10th century.
 Duchy's territory included parts of today's Poland and Ukraine.

-The presumed, but disputable, location of Croatian tribes (blue, yellow) in present-day Czech Republic during the 10th century, per V.V.
-Sedov (2002).
+The presumed, but disputable, location of Croatian tribes (blue, yellow) in present-day Czech Republic during the 10th century, per abandoned hypothesis about the Czech tribes.